 I love making these Swedish chocolate balls because they are a) delicious, and b) come together in literally no time at all.
 You can basically make them with store cupboard ingredients, which is very handy for when you want to make a little something sweet at short notice to have with your morning fika break.
 In Sweden, you usually see chocolate balls in most coffee shops, but sitting out all day on their counters they can sometimes get a bit dry, so homemade is definitely best for experiencing a true chocolatey delight.

 I often make chokladbollar with a non-dairy spread, as I have lots of vegan friends, and it’s nice to be able to offer them a little treat too.
-You can of course make them with butter, if that’s what you would rather and you can also make these with gluten free oats if you would like to.
+You can, of course, make them with butter, if that’s what you would rather and you can also make them with gluten-free oats if you would like to.
 They’re very adaptable!